Heal The Land - Heal A Heart

 A minister from South Africa (Yes, South Africa) receives a dream in 2007.
-In the dream three words are shared with him, "Trail of Tears."
-Out of this experience, the first apology ever given to the Cherokee peoples for their forced removal from their homeland in 170 years was given by governmental officials on May 30,2008 titled the
+In the dream, three words are shared with him, "Trail of Tears."
+Out of this experience, the first apology ever given to the Cherokee peoples for their forced removal from their homeland in 170 years was given by governmental officials on May 30, 2008, titled the

 "Day of Remembrance"

 This event not only started the healing process with our First Nations People but also ended the worst drought in 170 years.
 See photo to the right from the Charisma Magazine "Christians Remember "Trail of Tears."
-Senator John Snow, apologizes to the Cherokee for there forced removal to Oklahoma where over 4000 died on there way out west.
+Senator John Snow apologizes to the Cherokee for there forced removal to Oklahoma where over 4000 died on there way out west.

 Miracles continue on 8/8/08

 The next event to further heal and honor our First Nations People took place on this same land in Marble, N.C.
 This event was titled "Restoration of The Nations."
-One week before the event a gentlemen and wife showed up and decided to buy a large tent for the event.
+One week before the event a gentleman and wife showed up and decided to buy a large tent for the event.
 Wow!
 This gathering involved many more Native Americans tribes from various parts of North America and beyond.
 The journey for justice and healing continues...
 A bridge of benevolence must be created.

 Reverse a Curse - Cross this bridge - Heal the Land

-The above tent was gifted to us during a gathering titled "Restoration of the Nations" on 8/8/08 and afterwards was sent to Oklahoma in 2009 to build a bridge, with the Western Band Cherokee, hoping one day to reunite the Cherokee people back together again.
+The above tent was gifted to us during a gathering titled "Restoration of the Nations" on 8/8/08 and afterward was sent to Oklahoma in 2009 to build a bridge, with the Western Band Cherokee, hoping one day to reunite the Cherokee people back together again.
 The journey for justice and the healing of our land continues.
 The tent is titled "The Justice Tent" also traveled to VA. in 2014, for further the "Restoration of the Nations."
-The bridge pictured to the right was taken on a three month prayer walk up the Appalachian Trail.
-The prayer was for offering forgiveness from the Host People to the United States for 500 years of neglect, abuse and broken treaties.
+The bridge pictured to the right was taken on a three-month prayer walk up the Appalachian Trail.
+The prayer was for offering forgiveness from the Host People to the United States for 500 years of neglect, abuse, and broken treaties.
 Our journey for justice and righteousness continues...

 The Miracle Tent Video